zumerlab/orbit-docs/src/content/docs/elements/text.md

 title: o-text web-component
 ---

 `<o-text>` is a standard web-component for rendering curved text.
-By default there are 60 slice per orbit.
+By default can be up to 60 o-texts elements per orbit.

 ### Customization